BarbyKelly/project-5/README.md

 ## Logo

 - As Kelly's Photo & Art Boutique displays Art made by the developer's kids, the developer asked her kids to come up with a logo.
 Website's Logo was designed by developer's 10 year old daughter Aoife.
-With developer's guidance, Aoife used Balsamiq Wireframes to create the Logo by herself.
+With developer's guidance, Aoife used Balsamiq Wireframes to create the Logo.
 Aoife chose colors based on Developer's wish for 'cornflower blue'.
 Developer used ![Color contrast check](https://coolors.co/contrast-checker/9fc5f8-134f5c) to check and slightly adjust contrast of colors.
 And together, developer and Aoife chose icons for Logo.
 Developer adjusted the layout of the Title on the Logo.
 Developer's 6 year old daughter Ciara watched every step, and gave her approval.
 Logo has Aoife's art work, Ciara's art work, and photo by the developer.
 Website's finalised logo: